ZEISSER.COM

 Click here to read the full article

-DON'T TAX THE INTERNET - YET (Wall Street Journal)
+DON'T TAX THE INTERNET - YET (Wall Street Journal Op-ed) June 1998

 I believe deeply that bureaucracy stifles innovation.
 As I articulated in this Wall Street Journal op-ed published in 1998, it would be both futile and dangerous to tax the internet too soon.
 “What the tax enthusiasts don’t understand is that by the time their bureaucrats print the tax code, the mercurial internet will have made it irrelevant.
 At this stage of the internet’s development, governments should be focusing on building an infrastructure that will help the Net grow”.
 I still feel that way 10 years after the article was published.